Diving team: Diver's tender

 The diver's tender, or dive attendant, is a person who may or may not be a qualified diver who assists the diver or standby diver to dress in and out, assists them entering and exiting the water, boarding the stage or wet bell, and manages the diver's umbilical at the surface where applicable.
 The bellman acts as the working diver's umbilical attendant from a wet or closed bell.

 In some circumstances, when untethered scuba is used, there may not be a requirement for a tender, and appropriate assistance may be provided by one of the other team members.
 In other cases, where the working diver is required to enter a confined space underwater, an additional underwater tender may be needed to handle the diver's umbilical at the entrance or other place where the risk of snagging is high.
 In some cases the stand-by diver may do this job.
 In these cases the underwater tender must be a suitably equipped and qualified diver, and will generally also need a surface tender in addition to the working diver's surface tender.

 Diving medical practitioner

-A registered diving medical practitioner competent to manage diving injuries may be required to be available on standby off-site during diving operations.
+A registered diving medical practitioner (DMP) competent to manage diving injuries may be required to be available on standby off-site during diving operations.
 The DMP should have certified skills and basic practical experience in assessment of medical fitness to dive, management of diving accidents, safety planning for professional diving operations, advanced life support, acute trauma care and general wound care.
 Depending on jurisdiction, a DMP may be required on telephonic standby for all commercial diving operations.
 For mixed gas and saturation diving the DMP should be competent to manage treatment for injuries associated with that class of diving.